nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Wastage of chicken breast has been updated to '5.0' kg!
+Wastage of 'chicken breast' has been updated to 5.3 kg!
 ____________________________________________________________
 ```

 Example of usage (selecting **no**):